How to match subwoofers and amplifiers

 - And also, Part C: You have neither amp nor sub, and want help deciding how to begin.

 Start with either part you want, but A and B are both worth a read.

 Part A — You have the subs, which amplifier should you get?

 Multiple subs wired together must be the same coil type and impedance.
 If they’re not, the power won’t divide evenly between them, and some subs would probably be over-powered while others get under-powered.
 If you want to run different types of subs in a system, each type needs to have its own separate amp.

 Step 1: How much power?
 Find out the “watts RMS” rating of the sub

 Then, multiply the number of subs you have by the RMS rating of each, to get their total RMS rating.
-You want to make sure the amp you choose is capable of supplying from 75% to 150% of the sub system’s total RMS rating.
+You want to make sure the amp you choose will supply no more than the sub system’s total RMS rating.

 Step 2: What impedance?
 The results of combining coils and subs